AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - UVA does **not** automatically migrate data from one physical location to another
       - unique to Unified Memory.
 - Unified Memory offers a *single-pointer-to-data* model
-  - is conceptually similar to zero-copy memory.
+  - Unified Memory is conceptually similar to zero-copy memory.
     - zero-copy memory is allocated in host memory
     - kernel performance generally suffers from high-latency accesses to zero-copy memory over the PCIe bus.
   - Unified Memory decouples memory and execution spaces